 The Good News is that online reviews, while nice to have, are far from everything that can be done in the online marketing realm.
 Of course, all wealth managers and financial advisors must play by the same rules.
 That means the smart RIAs who employ a multi-pronged digital marketing strategy will result in the most AUM and ultimately build the most value in their business.

-So what are some of the ways I as a digital marketer can help my clients who are RIAs and wealth managers with their online marketing?
+So what are some of the ways I can help my clients who are RIAs and wealth managers with their online marketing?

 (Yes, I know I spelled “Advisers” incorrectly in the above headline.
 Blame search engine users: people search and misspell when they search, and I want to capture that traffic!
 Now, back to our regularly-scheduled article.)

 Now, back to our regularly scheduled post.